mkent280/PilotConverterLogConverter/README.md

 This is correct for the innovate MTX-l wideband I'm running, you may need to update the numbers for your own use.

-The Config file just accepts a directory path.
+The Config file accepts a directory path to your pilot log files.